Manjulal Majmudar: Biography

-Manjulal Majmudar was born on 18 September 1897 at Petlad, in the Anand district of Gujarat, India.
-Majmudar got his education at Vadodara, Gujarat.
-During his studies in 1914, a children's story titled Nano Vihari was published in Vasant magazine.
-In 1915, 'Narsinh Mehta's poem' was published in Vadodara 'College Miselini'.
-He completed his graduation in 1918 with Sanskrit and English Subjects.
-He completed his LL.B. in 1921 and started his career as a teacher at the National School, Vadodara.
-He started practicing as a lawyer but as his mind was turned to literature.
-In May 1928, he joined the Department of Education at Vadodara as the editor of Sayaji Sahityamala.
-At the 7th All India Oriental Conference held at Vadodara in 1933, he presented new discoveries of Vaishnava paintings in Balagopalastuti and Bhagwat Dasham Skandha.
-He joined Vadodara College as a professor in 1938.
+Manjulal Majmudar was born on 18 September 1897 at Petlad (Peṭalāda), in the Anand district of Gujarat, India.
+Majmudar got his education at Vadodara (Vaḍodarā), Gujarat.
+He completed his Bachelors in Arts in 1918 with Sanskrit and English Subjects.
+He completed his LL.B. in 1921 and started his career as a teacher at the National School, Bharuch (Bharūca).
+He started practicing as a lawyer, but switchec careers due to his interest in literature.
+In May 1928, he joined the Department of Education at Vadodara as the editor of Sayājī Sāhityamālā.
+In 1929, he was awarded an M.A. by the University of Bombay for his article on the cultural history of Gujarat.
+At the 7th All India Oriental Conference held at Vadodara in 1933, he presented new discoveries of Vaishnava paintings in Bālagopālastuti and Bhāgavata Daśama Skaṁdha.
+He joined Baroda College as a professor in 1938.
+He received the Nārāyaṇa Mahādeva Paramānaṁda award in 1941 for promoting the poetic works of Narsinh Mehta and Mirabai through his article Narasiṁha ane Mīrāṁnāṁ Padono Māravāḍamāṁ Pracāra which was published under a research grant by the University of Bombay.
 In 1943, he received his Ph.D. from the University of Bombay, writing a thesis on the subject of Cultural Background of Gujarat Art: Especially Miniatures.
 Later, in 1947, he received the Springer Research Scholarship for three years from the University of Mumbai for the research of Gujarat's slang, sculpture and architecture.
 He retired from service in 1952.
 He died on 11 November 1984 at Vadodara, Gujarat.

+He was awarded the Ranjitram Suvarna Chandrak of the year 1968.